Wondering how to monetize a website?

 E – eCommerce Website

 Simply speaking, an eCommerce website is like an online shop where you can earn money from the products you sell.
 You can sell anything you want, but the easiest (and least expensive) would probably be a digital product.
+Setting up your store is also very easy as you can hire a web developer from a professional web development company or register through a third-party service such as Shopify.
 For example, you can sell:

 - Stock photos